CarsonLKeeter/Learning-Trajectories-Length-Measurement-Analysis-2021/README.txt

 Date: April 2021
-Authors: Carson Keeter, MS        -   University of Wyoming  (Dept. of Statistics) Pavel Chernyavskiy, PhD  -   University of Virginia (School of Medicine) Traci Kutaka, PhD        -   University of Denver   (Marsico Institute) Douglas Clements, PhD    -   University of Denver   (Marsico Institute) Julie Sarama, PhD        -   University of Denver   (Marsico Institute)
+Authors: Carson Keeter, MS        -   University of Wyoming  (Dept. of Statistics) Pavel Chernyavskiy, PhD  -   University of Virginia (School of Medicine) Traci Kutaka, PhD        -   University of Virginia   (School of Education and Human Development) Douglas Clements, PhD    -   University of Denver   (Marsico Institute) Julie Sarama, PhD        -   University of Denver   (Marsico Institute)

+This work was supported by Institute for Educational Sciences grant R305A200100 "Evolution of kindergartners' arithmetical problem-solving strategies" to Kutaka, Sarama, and Clements.

-Contact: Carson Keeter @ keeterc1@gmail.com with questions regarding code, analysis, and the like.
+Contact: Carson Keeter @ keeterc1@gmail.com or Pavel Chernyavskiy @ pchern@virginia.edu with questions regarding code, analysis, etc.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Abstract: To date, interventions have typically focused on increasing correctness as the primary metric of efficacy across education research.